 Are There Poisonous Snakes in St Lucia?

-In fact, there are four different species of snake found in St Lucia in total and three of these species are harmless to humans.
+There are four different species of snake found in St Lucia and three of these species are harmless to humans.
+One species is extremely poisonous.

 These three harmless snake species are actually protected by law so it’s illegal to hurt them.